Another quantitative comparison strategy is called the simplify and compare method.

 Quantity B:

-The quantities both contain quadratics, but they’re written in different formats.
-Use FOIL to transform Quantity A into the same format as Quantity B, and see if you can find the answer.
+Both quantities involve quadratic expressions, but they’re written differently.
+Use FOIL to rewrite Quantity A in the same form as Quantity B, then compare.

 Answer: Quantity B is greater